Please adjust your web browser ZOOM xxx % for your own 'ease of reading' eye comfort

 "What I thought about Vietnam ?
 We should never have gone in unless we were prepared to win it - Total War, like World War Two.
 Even Korea was fucked up, but Vietnam was an epic American Tragedy that could have been avoided.
 That war proved that politicians dictating military actions, far removed from the theater, is an unworkable condition".

-The Untimely and Unexplainable Withdrawal from Iraq, the necessity for another corrective intevention in Iraq and then later into Syria were illustraions of previous Incompentent Presidental Decisions, which ultimately lead to a Total Debacle in the Afghanistan - total world wide embarrassment - pure fiasco !
+The Untimely and Unexplainable Withdrawal from Iraq, the necessity for another corrective intervention in Iraq and then later into Syria were illustrations of previous Incompentent Presidential Decisions, which ultimately lead to a Total Debacle in the Afghanistan - total world wide embarrassment - pure fiasco !

 Any properly trained E-3, E-4 or even a brand new 2-LT would have had the 'basic military knowledge' and would have made better decisions than the incompetent elected politicians.
 A system of government where the 'least capable to lead', are elected 'by the least capable of understanding, supporting, producing or serving in the American Military' and who lack the basic educational knowledge about American History, the American Government or about our American Patriotism - even for their own personal survival.